lake Michigan lake Michigan lake Michigan

 About the PI

 Tine Curk is an assistant professor at the Department of Materials Science and Engineering, Johns Hopkins University.
-His interdisciplinary research is focused on understanding the collective processes arising from many interacting components.
 He enjoys applying the tools of statistical mechanics and numerical simulations to uncover intriguing and often counter-intuitive collective phenomena.
-Specific projects include self-assembly of nanostructures and functional soft materials for applications ranging from drug delivery vehicles to charge transport and the design of intelligent soft materials.
+Current projects include charge-structure coupling in soft materials and self-assembly of nanostructures for applications ranging from drug delivery vehicles (RNA-lipid nanoparticles) to soft actuators (artifical muscles) and the design of intelligent soft materials (artificial brain).